sfdeloach/c-prog-solutions/README.md

     git add *

-This commits your changes:
+This commits your changes, commit messages should be present tense:

-    git commit -m "put a message here, this is optional"
+    git commit -m "add javascript file"

 This is how to connect the working directory on your machine with the repository on github, a one-time setup command: